Water temperature in Tijuana

 Minimum:

-As of now, in Tijuana, the water temperature is 56.7°F. Swimming in water of this temperature is considered as extremely cold, and there's a substantial risk of hypothermia if exposed for more than a brief duration.
-Today's reading is 3.5°F lower than the average recorded on this particular day in recent years.
+As of now, in Tijuana, the water temperature is 65.8°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
+Today's reading is 3.2°F lower than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

 Today's water temperature is considerably lower than the average registered over the last two weeks, indicating a slight cooling trend.
 It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 65.3°F on 2015, while the historical minimum was 57.6°F on 2023.
+The maximum temperature recorded for this date was 74.9°F on 2015, while the historical minimum was 63.7°F on 2021.

 Daily water temperature in Tijuana